On P^1-stabilization in unstable motivic homotopy theory: Introduction

 In order to state the result, we introduce a notion of cellularity, extending that described by Dror \cite{Farjoun}.
 Given a pointed (compact) motivic space $A$, we construct a class of motivic spaces we call ``weakly $A$-cellular''.
 It contains $A \wedge X_+$ for any smooth scheme $X$, is stable under (weak) equivalences, (homotopy) colimits and ``(homotopy) cofiber extensions"; we write $O(A)$ for the class of weakly $A$-cellular spaces.
 We will be particularly interested in the class of weakly $S^{p,q}$-cellular motivic spaces, $p \geq q$.

 The class $O(S^{n+1,0})$ is the class of $n$-connected motivic spaces, while $O(S^{q,q})$ is an unstable analog of the notion of $q$-effective spectra studied by various authors.
 For applications to be described momentarily, it will suffice to observe that the punctured affine space ${\mathbb A}^n \setminus 0 \in O(S^{4,2})$ if $n \geq 3$.
-With that terminology in hand, we may state our $\pone$-stabilization theorem.
+With that terminology in hand, we may state our $\pone$-stabilization theorem as a ``weak-cellular estimate'' on the fiber of the stabilization map.

 \begin{thmintro}[See Theorem~\ref{thm:beyondthediagonal}] Assume $k$ is a field that has characteristic $0$.
-If $\mathscr{X} \in \Spc(k)$ is a pointed motivic space and lies in $O(S^{p,q})$ with $p \geq 4, q \geq 2$, then the fiber of the stabilization map
+If $\mathscr{X} \in \Spc(k)$ is a pointed motivic space and lies in $O(S^{p,q})$ with $p -q \ge 2, q \geq 2$, then the fiber of the stabilization map

 lies in $O(S^{a,2q})$ where $a = min(2p-1,p+2q-1)$. \end{thmintro}